GreatlyHizkia/Supplement-Sales-Exploratory-Data-Analysis/README.md

 # Supplement Sales Exploratory Data Analysis - SQL Server

 ## Project Overview
-For this project, I performed data cleaning and exploratory data analysis and uncovered trends using SQL Server.
+For this project, I performed data cleaning, exploratory data analysis and uncovered trends using SQL Server.

 **Key Business Questions Addressed:**
 1. Which product supplements generate the most revenue and the least revenue?